 Line source models can be used to study in an efficient way steady state conditions (i.e. the overall temperature change in the system) and one-dimensional (1D) heat transfers (i.e. vertical or axial heat fluxes).
 However, 1D models only give a few insights on the temperature distribution around the borehole, which is assumed to vary uniformly, and for each element the temperature change will be highly dependent on the model area.
 To study lateral heat fluxes induced by the heat extraction from the 40 m long BHE and the extent of the effect of heat extraction, we therefore set up a three-dimensional model whose properties and thermal state are equivalent to the 1D model previously described.

-The 3D models consist of a 300 m large, 300 m long and 150 m deep block composed of 5000 prismatic elements.
+The 3D models consist of a 300 x300 m block that is 150 m deep composed of 5000 prismatic elements.
 The borehole is situated in the centre of a cylindrical volume between 50 and 90 m depth.
 This cylinder has a radius of 26.5 m (i.e. radius of the area required for a 30-year extraction period, as calculated in section 2.3.1) and defines a zone with a high-resolution mesh.
 The size of the elements increases from 2 m inside the cylinder and up to 20m at the lateral boundaries of the 3D block.
 The vertical resolution of the model is of 1 m within the borehole depth interval and of 4 m elsewhere.
-As for the 1D models, we create a 40-m thick 3D model consisting of a finite vertical line source embedded in a 300-m wide and 300-m large volume (Fig. 2), in order to estimate the radial heat fluxes to the borehole.
+As for the 1D models, we create a 40-m thick 3D model consisting of a finite vertical line source embedded in a 300x300 m volume (Fig. 2), in order to estimate the radial heat fluxes to the borehole.
 In the 3D models, we simulate heat extraction at the borehole at a rate of -1200 W for a period of 30 years with yearly time steps, considering constant heat flux of +/- 0.063 W/m² at the upper and lower boundaries and no-flow laterally.

 Results